Marcellis/mad-codelabs/docs/level3-example/level3-example.md

 1. ‘Start a new project’.
 2. Select the ‘Basic Activity’.
-3. Name the application ‘MadLevel3Example’
+3. Name the application ‘MadLevel3Example’.
-4. Choose API 23
+4. Choose API 23.
-5. Choose language ‘Kotlin’
+5. Choose language ‘Kotlin’.
 6. Press finish to get started.

 ### Edit your app/build.gradle